 MBD5

 Below is a summary for the MBD5 gene observed in research publications.
 This is not meant to take the place of medical advice.
-Click HERE for the full gene guide, which includes more information, such as chance of having another child with this condition, or specialists to consider for people with this condition.

-What is MBD5 -associated neurodevelopmental disorder?
+What is MBD5-associated neurodevelopmental disorder?

-MBD5 -associated neurodevelopmental disorder is a group of conditions that happen when there are changes to the MBD5 gene.
+MBD5-associated neurodevelopmental disorder is a group of conditions that happen when there are changes to the MBD5 gene.
 These changes can keep the gene from working as it should.
 The disorder is also known as MAND.

 MAND can happen when there are changes to the MBD5 gene.
 The disorder can also happen when larger segment of DNA are deleted or duplicated.
 Then it is known as 2q23.1 deletion syndrome or 2q23.1 duplication syndrome.